islandstream/islandstream.github.io/_posts/2018-11-18-audit-and-feedback-for-community-farms-and-gardens.md

 {% include bootstrap-card-text-image.html file="" alt="" cardtitle="Gather ideas for 'soft sensor' / qualitative data points" cardtext="I'm interested in investigating the 'soft' side of sensors.
 Living sensors, interpretive and qualitative indicators over quantitative data" %}

-{% include bootstrap-card-text-image-modal.html file="/images/clay-models.jpeg" alt="" cardtitle="Modelling with clay" cardtext="" data-target="#clay-model-annotation" thisButton="clayModelTrigger" %}
+{% include bootstrap-card-text-image-modal.html file="/images/clay-models.jpeg" alt="" cardtitle="Clay maquettes" cardtext="We used 3D materials to bring our sketches to life and imagine their 360 form" data-target="#clay-model-annotation" thisButton="clayModelTrigger" %}

 {% include bootstrap-card-text-image.html file="" alt="" cardtitle="Design and build an audioponic prototype" cardtext="This is a listening funnel, speaking bulb and tubes for root-based audio system" %}